JayO-1/system-design-101/README.md

 ##### Disadvantage(s): master-slave replication

 * Minimal write throughput.
 However, we can mitigate this by adding additional masters and transitioning to a master-master replication system
+* The master is a _single point of failure_:
   * Detecting whether a master has actually gone down, or there is just network delay is difficult
   * If a master goes down for a short period and then comes back up, we could end up with two masters! (split-brain)
   * There is a potential for loss of data if the master fails before any newly written data can be replicated to other nodes.
 * Maintaining consistent reads is difficult due to replication lag -> you will see different things if you query different nodes.
 We can mitigate this by either:
   * a) Synchronously restricting reads until the data has fully propagated (very bad, as this will make reads slow!) or,
   * b) Force users to read from the same replicas via consistent hashing on userID